BirdeeHub/ExampleKotlinPluginLoader/README.md

-A plugin loader example program in kotlin.
+**A plugin loader example program in kotlin-jvm**

 Use it if your program needs to load plugins!

 This was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.